paribytes/TeloTales/README.md

 ```

 4. **Generate Chromosome-Level Tally of Telomeric reads**
 * Run `realcoverage.sh` to tally telomeric reads for each chromosome.
 This script uses the `chrnames` file, so make sure it’s in the same folder.
-Note: The `chrnames` file only has chromosome numbers for autosomes, sex chromosomes are not included.
+* **Note** : The `chrnames` file only has chromosome numbers for autosomes, sex chromosomes are not included.

 ```
 bash realcoverage.sh